hbai521/Calcium_Imaging/README.md

 Notes: The number of background values recorded must exactly match the number of Mean_Intensity##.csv files for each neuron.<br>
 For example, if Neuron 0 has cleaned data from Z05 to Z11, there should be seven sets of five background values for Neuron 0 in background_i.xlsx.

-## Step 5: Work on Additional z-stacks
+## Step 5: Work on Additional Z-stacks
 Repeat the analysis from step 2-4 on all other z-stacks.

 ## Step 6: Checklist Before Running Python